takeshi-sato-dev/lipac/paper.md

 - ~100 frames/minute for causal inference
 - Linear scaling with number of proteins and lipid types

+# Software and Data Availability

+**Software**: The LIPAC package is available on GitHub at https://github.com/takeshi-sato-dev/LIPAC and archived on Zenodo: https://doi.org/10.5281/zenodo.16891334

+**Test Data**: Complete test datasets including MD simulation trajectories are available on Zenodo: https://doi.org/10.5281/zenodo.16891479

 # Acknowledgements

 We acknowledge contributions and support from Kyoto Pharmaceutical University Fund for the Promotion of Collaborative Research.
 This work was partially supported by JSPS KAKENHI Grant Number 21K06038.